parm-is-coding/OperatingSystemSimulation/Readme.md

  * an action based on that command.
  *
  * The possible actions are:
- * - If the command is 'q', the program runs one iteration of the CPU.
+ * - If the command is 'Q', the program runs one iteration of the CPU.
 It
  *   selects a process from the priority queue and runs it for a quantum of
  *   time.
 If the process's time reaches 0, the process is terminated and
  *   removed from the queue.
- * - If the command is 'k', the program terminates the initial process and
+ * - If the command is 'K', the program terminates the process of the indicated Process ID (PID) if the killed Process
  *   exits the loop.
  * - If the command is any other character, the program does nothing.
  *
- * The program assumes that the user will enter valid commands.
-It does not
+ # Assumptions
- * perform any error checking on the user input.
+ The program assumes that the user will enter valid commands.
+It does not perform any error checking on the user input.